Enter to main center

 Conclusion

-(1) The amended “Human Trafficking Prevention Act” and its related regulations came into effect on January 1, 2024, aiming to effectively combat the crime and to strengthen the protection of victims’ rights.
-There are four regulations specifically stipulating measures related to victims’ rights to ensure that the government provides more comprehensive care to victims to help them quickly return to normal life and face the future in a positive manner.
-This approach embodies the spirit of social safety net proposed by the President – providing assistance to those in need.
+(1) On the basis of the amended “Human Trafficking Prevention Act” and its related regulations, which came into effect on January 1, 2024, the government aims not only to effectively combat human trafficking but also to strengthen the protection of victims’ rights.
+Accordingly, the government provides more comprehensive care services to victims, helping them return to normal life as quickly as possible and face the future with positivity.

-(2) It takes collaboration between the private sector, civil society partners, and government agencies to combat human trafficking.
-The government of Taiwan remains committed to bolstering its efforts to combat human trafficking to uphold the spirit that Taiwan is a nation founded upon the principles of human rights.
+(2) Combating human trafficking requires collaboration among the private sector, civil society partners, and government agencies.
+The government of Taiwan remains committed to bolstering its efforts to combat human trafficking, in order to embody the principle of human rights-based governance in Taiwan and maintains its international reputation.

-(3)To promote a comprehensive understanding of the amendments to the “Human Trafficking Prevention Act,” the NIA has established the “Amendments to the Human Trafficking Prevention Act” section under the "Preventing Human Trafficking" pathway on the official website for public perusal (URL: https://www.immigration.gov.tw/5385/7445/7535/356458/).
+(3)To promote public understanding of the amendments to the “Human Trafficking Prevention Act,” the NIA has established an “Amendments to the Human Trafficking Prevention Act” section under the "Preventing Human Trafficking" pathway on the official website for public reference (URL: https://www.immigration.gov.tw/5385/7445/7535/356458/).

 Home